aonai/winter_project_handwriting_camera/models/README.md

 To solve this problem, the pen in `tracker.py` can be swtiched between mode writing and erasing by pressing `E`.

 ## Related Files
-- `models/model_letter.pth` - trained neural network for classifying EMNIST letters dataset
+- `models/model_letter.pth` - trained neural network for classifying EMNIST letters dataset.
-- `models/Pytorch_Training.ipynb` - outlines the steps on training the neural network
+- `models/Pytorch_Training_Letters.ipynb` - outlines the steps on training the neural network using EMNIST letters statset.
-- `models/Pytorch_Testing.ipynb` - tests trained neural network on user inputs (writing infron of a depth camera)
+- `models/Pytorch_Testing.ipynb` - tests trained neural network on user inputs (writing infron of a depth camera).
-- `net_classifier.py` - includes helper classes and functions for classifying and testing uer inputs
+- `net_classifier.py` - includes helper classes and functions for classifying and testing uer inputs.
+- [user_dataset.zip](https://drive.google.com/file/d/1Rhdzq3cQDivl3OSlLLYgq3ii3eXRylLw/view?usp=sharing) - a zipfile of images used for testing accuracy of model on user inputs.